By Cat, April 2019 (Image, right, from an article on Signature Foods; link has been lost)

-- I take Blue Ice Fermented Cod Liver Oil, which comes from “Alaska Cod that have been exclusively wild-caught in the Bering Sea/Aleutian Islands region of Alaska.”
-(15) This oil has an A:D ratio of 10:1, which meets WAPF recommendations(16).
+- I take Green Pasture’s Blue Ice Fermented Cod Liver Oil, which comes from “Alaska Cod that have been exclusively wild-caught in the Bering Sea/Aleutian Islands region of Alaska.”
+(15) This oil has a Vitamin A:D ratio of 10:1, which meets WAPF recommendations(16).
 I also take Krill Oil; krill cannot be farmed so their oil is rich in DHA.

 - It is also important to have a proper balance between Vitamins A and D. Fish oil is a good source of vitamins A and D, but highly processed fish oil does not retain the proper balance.
 Most fish oils do not meet the recommended A:D ratio of 10:1.
 However, vitamin A is also present in many foods, so your total A:D ratio would be higher than it is in the fish oil.